 Professor of Biology and Math

-Growing up in Vermont, Kirsten spent most of her childhood playing in the woods, riding her horse, skiing in the Green Mountains and sailing on Lake Champlain.
-Her passion for studying wildlife and conservation blossomed while studying wildlife in Kenya, where she was exposed to challenging wildlife management issues concerning government owned lands and misplaced native peoples.
+Growing up in Vermont, Kirsten Kapp spent most of her childhood playing in the woods, riding her horse, skiing in the Green Mountains and sailing on Lake Champlain.
+Her passion for studying wildlife and conservation blossomed while studying wildlife in Kenya.
+Here she was exposed to challenging wildlife management issues concerning government owned lands and misplaced native peoples.

 When not in the classroom she is often found skiing, mountain biking, hiking, or doing anything outdoors with her husband, son and dog.
-When she can, Kirsten enjoys kayaking with the wooden kayak that she built.
-After competing in national and international sailing competitions, and growing up on and around sailboats, she is always seeking ways to fill her sails.
+When she can, Kapp enjoys kayaking with the wooden kayak that she built.
+After competing in national and international sailing competitions and growing up on and around sailboats, she is always seeking ways to fill her sails.

 - Bachelor of Science in Wildlife and Fisheries Management, University of Vermont